 Offices require a certain level of noise control and light reflectance for optimal concentration and productivity.
 Choose ceiling tiles with noise reducing and sound blocking properties to get a space that's quiet enough to complete important work.

 Wine is a hobby, right?
-In the photo above, the rich copper ceiling is the perfect addition to the rustic stone and exposed brick walls, wrought iron accents, and the wooden wine rack.
+In the photos below, the rich copper ceiling is the perfect addition to the rustic stone and exposed brick walls, wrought iron accents, and the wooden wine rack.
 For serious crafters, painters, and other artistic folks, light reflectance is of utmost importance.
 Choose bright white ceiling panels to maximize light to help your creations become masterpieces.

 One of the hottest basement remodeling ideas is to convert unused basement space into a spectacular home theatre or media room.
 Try re-creating the look of an old movie palace with the help of a coffered ceiling.